theodorzoulias/SimpleTplDataflowPipelines/README.md

 This library helps at building simple [TPL Dataflow](https://docs.microsoft.com/en-us/dotnet/standard/parallel-programming/dataflow-task-parallel-library) pipelines, that enforce the following guarantees:

-1. In case any constituent block fails, all other blocks will complete as soon as possible.
+1. In case any constituent dataflow block fails, all the other blocks will complete as soon as possible.
-2. When a pipeline as a whole completes either successfully or with an error, all of its constituent blocks will be also completed.
+2. When a pipeline as a whole completes either successfully or with an error, all of its constituent dataflow blocks will be also completed.
 3. The [`Completion`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.idataflowblock.completion)
 of the pipeline propagates all errors that may have occurred in all blocks, accumulated inside a flat [`AggregateException`](https://docs.microsoft.com/en-us/dotnet/api/system.aggregateexception).